The Asset Tracing and Recovery Review: United Kingdom - England & Wales

 Limitation of actions

 As a matter of policy, English law provides that wrongdoers should not be subjected to the threat of legal action for an indefinite period after the actions to which they relate occur.
-For example, a general claim in tort will only be able to be brought within six years of the loss being suffered by the victim, this being the accrual of the cause of action.57 However, where the cause of action is based on the fraud of the defendant, such as in a claim for deceit, policy dictates that different rules should apply and time will not start to run until the victim discovers, or should have discovered, the actions of the fraudster.58 In this context, 'should have discovered' means that the victim has to show that unless he or she took exceptional measures, not reasonably to be expected of him or her, he or she would not have discovered the fraud.59
+For example, a general claim in tort will only be able to be brought within six years of the loss being suffered by the victim, this being the accrual of the cause of action.60 However, where the cause of action is based on the fraud of the defendant, such as in a claim for deceit, policy dictates that different rules should apply and time will not start to run until the victim discovers, or could, with reasonable diligence, have discovered the actions of the fraudster.61 This means that the victim has to show that unless he or she took exceptional measures, not reasonably to be expected of him or her, he or she would not have discovered the fraud.62

 Therefore, where a fraudster carefully and effectively hides his or her scheme from a victim, such that the victim is unaware of the deceit, time will not start to run until the victim becomes aware of, or had he or she been taking reasonable care in his or her affairs would have become aware of, the fraud.

-Additionally, where a fraudster has deliberately concealed any fact relevant to a victim's right of action, time does not start to run until the victim discovers, or should have discovered, the concealment.
+Additionally, where a fraudster has deliberately concealed any fact relevant to a victim's right of action, time does not start to run until the victim discovers, or should have discovered, the concealment.63

-For claims of fraudulent breach of trust by a fiduciary, there is no time limit on the victim's ability to bring a claim against a fraudster.60 The limitation defence will, however, be available to dishonest assistors and knowing receivers of trust funds.61
+For claims of fraudulent breach of trust by a fiduciary, there is no time limit on the victim's ability to bring a claim against a fraudster.64 The limitation defence will, however, be available to dishonest assistors and knowing receivers of trust funds.65

-This also applies to what is referred to as a breach of constructive trust.62 However, a distinction is drawn between a case where a transfer of money held on trust (trust property) is made as part of a fraudulent breach of trust, where no limitation period applies, to where a fiduciary fraudulently receives money to which a victim may be given a personal claim in equity, in which case a six-year limitation period will apply.
+This also applies to what is referred to as a breach of constructive trust.66 However, a critical distinction must be drawn.
+In a case where a transfer of money held on trust (trust property) is made as part of a fraudulent breach of trust, where no limitation period applies.
+Where a fiduciary fraudulently receives money to which a victim may have a claim for knowing receipt or dishonest assistance a six-year limitation period will apply.
 Confusingly, both cases are described as a fraudulent breach of constructive trust.
 However, in the latter case the property is not trust property.
-An example of this would be where the director of a company improperly receives a bribe to secure the company agreeing to a waiver of debt; as a director, he or she has fiduciary duties to his or her company, and the money he or she receives is in breach of those duties; however, the money itself was never trust property.63 Although this is the current state of the law, it is a debated point in a complex area of law and depends on the specific facts of each case.
+An example of this would be where the director of a company improperly receives a bribe to secure the company agreeing to a waiver of debt; as a director, he or she has fiduciary duties to his or her company, and the money he or she receives is in breach of those duties; however, the money itself was never trust property.67

 iii Criminal remedies